Rootstock Foundry Starter kit

 --broadcast

-flag if you wan to simulate the transaction without broadcasting it.
+flag if you want to simulate the transaction without broadcasting it.

 Transaction dropped from the mempool: <tx-id>

-, check the tx-id in the explorer.
-The tx may have went successful but the error is still in the logs.
-Here are the mainnet and testnet explorers.
+in the explorer.
+The transaction may have been successful but the error is still within the logs.
+See the mainnet and testnet explorers for more info.

 Also you can see the transaction registry locally, by checking the folder